PollyP/TraceVizPintool/README.md

 # TraceVizPintool
-Intel pintool to trace a Windows binary's execution path and create a graphical representation of the library calls, image loads, and instruction source segments.
+Intel pintool to create a graphical representation of a Windows binary's execution flow.

 ## What is TraceVizPintool?